 Learn more about our work on Mousam Lake with this great video put together by volunteers in the watershed.

-Current Watershed projects funded in 2022
+Current Watershed projects funded through 2025

 Past Projects (by Watershed)

-Goodall Brook Implementation Phase 2
+Goodall Brook Implementation, Phase 1 (2018), Phase 2 (2022)

 Kennebunk River Watershed Management Plan (2020)